| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 |

-This function explains a forecast of length horizon
+This function explains a forecast of length horizon.
+The argument train_idx

 in the data the forecast should start for each training sample.
 In the same way explain_idx